Derrel McKinley Harrelson

 - Born June 6, 1944 in Niles, CA USA

-Shortstop Bud Harrelson played sixteen years in the majors, primarily with the New York Mets, and was an All-Star and a Gold Glove Award winner.
-Following his playing days, he managed the Mets for a season and a half, and he currently is part owner of the Long Island Ducks of the independent Atlantic League.
+Shortstop Bud Harrelson played sixteen years in the majors, primarily with the New York Mets, and was an All-Star and Gold Glove winner.
+Following his playing days, he managed the Mets for a season and a half, and is currently part owner of the Long Island Ducks of the independent Atlantic League.

 Harrelson played college ball at San Francisco State University and is one of three major leaguers to come out of the school (contemporary Tommy Harper is one of the others).
-He signed with the Mets in 1963, reached the majors with the team as a September call-up in 1965, and became the club's regular shortstop in 1967.
+He was signed by scout Roy Partee for the Mets in 1963, reached the majors with the team as a September call-up in 1965, and became the club's regular shortstop in 1967.
 The Mets unexpectedly won the NL East crown in 1969, and although he hit under .200 in the postseason, New York won the World Series crown that October.

 Harrelson was a Mets coach in 1982 and after a stint managing in the minors returned to their staff in 1985.
 He replaced Davey Johnson as the team's manager in 1990 but remained at the helm for less than two years.
 He managed the independent Long Island Ducks in 2000 and has been a member of the team's coaching staff ever since then.
 He is also a part-owner of the club.